syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img5.png)

-_Figure 5_: ListBox  with Multiple Selection of list items
+ListBox  with Multiple Selection of list items {:.caption}

 ### Add items to a Second ListBox